ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4260-evaluation-board/datasheet.md

 | 4              | GND          | Ground                        |                         |

 :::tip NOTE
-3V3_S is another 3.3&nbsp;V power supply that can be controlled on/off by MCU.
+3V3_S is another 3.3 V power supply that can be controlled on/off by MCU.
 Set IO2=0 when the sensor is not in use to save power.
 :::

 ##### J12 pin definition